mlz-ictrl/nicos/doc/source/install.rst

   - pyserial (for TACO-less serial line communication)
   - gnuplot (for plots in the electronig logbook)
   - lxml (for U-Bahn service)
+  - pyfits (for the handling of FITS formatted files)
+  - rsa (for encrypted daemon authentication)
+  - ldap3 (for ldap authentication)
+  - sendsms tool to use the SMS notifier (See: http://smslink.sourceforge.net/)

 * For the client-server GUI and status monitor:

   - PyQt4
-  - numpy
   - gr (optional, for plots)
   - PyQwt (optional, for plots, alternate to gr)
+  - QScintilla-python (optional, for the script editor component)
   - scipy (optional, for fitting)
-  - nicoslivewidget (optional, for detector live view)
+  - nicos-livewidget (optional, for detector live view)
   - cfitisio (optional, required by nicos-livewidget)
   - python-redmine (optional, for the bug reporting dialog)